Josh Powell’s estranged older sister, Jennifer Graves, suspected from the very day of Susan Powell’s disappearance that Josh had killed his wife.

-Her suspicion only grew in the weeks that followed, as Josh made a hasty retreat from the West Valley City home the couple had shared for five years.
-He all but abandoned the house in Utah, in favor of living with his father, Steve Powell, in South Hill, Washington.
+Her suspicion only grew in the weeks that followed, as Josh made a hasty retreat from the West Valley City, Utah home the couple had shared for five years.
+He all but abandoned the house, in favor of living with his father, Steve Powell, in the community of South Hill on the outskirts of Puyallup, Washington.

-“I kept reaching out trying to reassure them that I was on their side because I knew that they were looking for the truth, and I felt like Josh wasn’t being forthcoming with the truth,” Jennifer said.
+“I kept reaching out trying to reassure them that I was on their side because I knew that they were looking for the truth, and I felt like Josh wasn’t being forthcoming with the truth,” Jennifer said in an interview for the Cold podcast.

 Kirk Graves’ Business Trip

 On Jan.
-13, 2010, Jennifer learned that her husband Kirk would be traveling to the Seattle area on business at the end of the following week.
+13, 2010, Jennifer Graves learned that her husband Kirk Graves would be traveling to the Seattle area on business at the end of the following week.

 “I suddenly had this idea that I needed to go, too.
 And that we needed to go and confront Josh, and see if we could get him to confess,” Jennifer said.

-She called Ellis Maxwell, the lead detective on the case, and asked if confronting her brother would interfere with the investigation.
+She called Ellis Maxwell, the lead detective on the Susan Cox Powell missing persons case, and asked if confronting her brother would interfere with the investigation.
 Ellis told Jennifer he couldn’t stop her, but it was a risky proposition.

 “That right there tells me there is no doubt, there is no doubt in this sister’s mind that her brother’s responsible.”Ellis Maxwell